 In many ways, hiking in New Zealand defies a single definition.
 From day hikes to multiday adventures, prepare for everywhere from sandy beaches to barren volcanic alpine vistas.

-After this trip, the bar will be forever raised.
+After this New Zealand walking & hiking tour, the bar will be forever raised.
 Other coasts will seem less striking.
 Even mountains will pale in comparison.
 So many spectacular views.
 And incredible moments.
 From Kura Tawhiti's limestone monoliths to shimmering Lake Wanaka.
 After these nine days in New Zealand, your next vacation will have big shoes to fill.

 THIS ITINERARY: 9 days, 8 nights